On the 4d/3d/2d view of the SCFT/VOA correspondence

-\item In the $(H,B)$ interval reduction, we find various chiral algebras, for the choices of $B$ given by $\cN_L, \cD_L, \cN_{H,L}$ explained in Section \ref{sec:2d02}.
-Various aspects of that calculation should be clarified, and the structures of chiral algebras as extensions of the same boundary VOA $V$ should be elucidated.
-In addition, elliptic genera for all these chiral algebras are expected to compute the characters of $V$-modules for the same $V$.
-For example, choosing the boundary conditions $\cN_L$ determined by complex Lagrangian submanifolds $L$, we are getting (for different $L$'s) the same $V$ as the perturbative chiral algebra.
+\item In the $(H,B)$ interval reduction, we find various chiral algebras, for the boundary conditions $B$ given by $\cN_L, \cD_L$, or $\cN_{H,L}$, as explained in Section \ref{sec:2d02}.
+Certain aspects of that calculation should be clarified, and the structure of chiral algebras as extensions of the same boundary VOA $V$ should be elucidated.
+In addition, the interval elliptic genera \cite{Sugiyama:2020uqh} in all these cases are expected to compute characters of the $V$-modules for the same $V$.
+For example, choosing the boundary conditions $\cN_L$ determined by the complex Lagrangian submanifolds $L$, we find (for different $L$'s) the same $V$ as the perturbative chiral algebra.
 At the non-perturbative level, though, different $L$'s should correspond to different conformal blocks of the same $V$.
-Computations on the torus, such as those of the elliptic genus, should reveal characters the corresponding modules.
+The (interval) elliptic genus should reveal characters of the corresponding modules.

-\item We obtain the 2d $\cN=(0,2)$ theories by the topological reduction on cigar $C$.
-While in most of this paper we take a route through 3d first, we also explain that going from 4d directly to 2d may be beneficial in some cases.
+\item We obtain 2d $\cN=(0,2)$ theories by the topological reduction on the cigar $C$.
+While in most of this paper we take the route through 3d first, we also explain that going from 4d directly to 2d may be beneficial in some cases.
 This is especially interesting for the non-Lagrangian theories described via the 4d $\cN=1$ Lagrangians.
 In subsection \ref{sec:4dbc} we speculate on the difficulties of this approach and their possible resolution.
 It would be interesting to pursue it further.
-In particular, it would be interesting to find the 2d $(0,2)$ theory capturing the chiral algebra of the $(A_1, A_2)$ Argyres-Douglas theory.
+In particular, as a proof of concept, it would be interesting to find the 2d $(0,2)$ theory capturing the chiral algebra of the $(A_1, A_2)$ Argyres-Douglas theory.

-\item Such 2d $\cN=(0,2)$ models may be useful for the study of free field realizations of the VOA $V$ \cite{}, since they could potentially provide a systematic way to construct those.
+\item Such 2d $\cN=(0,2)$ models may be useful for the study of free field realizations of the VOA $V$ \cite{Beem:2019tfp,Beem:2021jnm,Beem:2022vfz,Beem:2022mde,Beem:2023dub}, since the chiral algebra of a $(0,2)$ model can sometimes be described in terms of a sheaf of VOAs on the target.
 It would be interesting to see if we could indeed say something new about the free field realizations using our framework. \end{itemize}